 This includes preparing them for the possibility of encountering online predators, pornography, violence, hate speech, cyberbullies or any other content you may be concerned about.
 You knew these conversations would happen someday, and because of social media, that day may have come sooner than you expected.

-Cyber Dive was created to help parents feel more connected to their children in this digital age.
+Cyber Dive created the Aqua One and its parental monitoring application to help parents feel more connected to their children in this digital age.
 We know how important social media has become and how great it can be.
 To a child, being the only friend without an Instagram or Snapchat account can feel like the end of the world.
 They use these platforms to express shared experiences, make each other laugh, stay up to date with the latest celebrity gossip and participate in the hottest trends.
 We think they should be able to engage in all of these activities.
 However, we also want you to feel educated on how to handle the not-so-fun parts of being online, as well.

 Implementing a monitoring tool can initiate some tough conversations but teaching your children how to safely navigate social media is what we're all about!
 We encourage you to figure out what works best for your family and prepare your kids before they enter the online world.
 This starts by educating yourself, as a parent, on what is happening online and how kids are using these popular platforms.
 As new platforms frequently present themselves, it’s beneficial to fully understand them prior to your child making an account.
 For example, if your child is interested in making a TikTok, Cyber Dive’s guide can serve as a resource when researching all of your questions and concerns.

 When you’re ready to talk with your child about making social media accounts, here are a few questions to consider asking…